Comfortable Hyperextension Brace Features

 - Application Instructions:

 - First, unhook the lumbar pad from the frame of the brace by inserting the thumb into the blue loop cord and pushing forward.
 Then position the brace 2 inches below your sternal notch with the arrow facing up on the upper component.
+Your sternal notch, also known as your jugular notch, is the large, visible dip in between your neck and collarbone.
 Then place the lumbar pad around the back holding the belt with one hand and the frame in the other hand keeping the positioning in place.
 Without releasing the frame, put the thumb of the hand that is holding the belt through the blue cord of the plastic closure buckle and pull until the buckle is in place.
-Proceed by adjusting the frame to a desired position and finish by closing the latch hook on the other side.
+Proceed by adjusting the frame to the desired position and finish by closing the latch hook on the other side.

 - For quick removal, simply insert the thumb into the blue loop cord and push forward.
 To apply and remove, just loosen the latch lock by pushing on the blue area and lift.